Mutlu00/echat/README.md

 # Getting Started Production

-This is an example of setting up your project locally.
+This is an example of setting up your project on the web.
-To get a local copy up and running follow these simple example steps.
+To get the local copy up and running on the web follow these simple example steps.

 ## Prerequisites Production

-This project requires NodeJS (version 14 or later), Postgres and Yarn.
-Node and Postgres are really easy to install.
-To make sure you have them available on your machine, try running the following command.
+This project requires preferrably a Ubuntu Linux VPS (version 20 or later), nginx, nodejs, postgres, github actions, docker.
+We will be going over each step individually.

 - node